Trauma Cycle: How to Win Your Battle

 Unpredictable emotions, flashbacks, strained relationships, and even physical symptoms like headaches or nausea are examples of longer-term effects.

-If you’re struggling with trauma, there are five essential things you need to know: you’re not alone, the trauma cycle has a pattern, and you can win your battle against trauma.
+If you’re struggling with trauma, there are five essential things you need to know.
+The trauma cycle has a pattern, and you can win your battle against trauma.

-You can get through your sadness and heal with compassion and relentless courage by understanding the trauma cycle and following these tips.
+You can get through your sadness and heal with compassion and relentless courage by understanding the trauma cycle.

 Trauma Photo by Yuris Alhumaydy on Unsplash.